nike-busola/PRODIGY-INFOTECH-INTERNSHIP---TASK-4---SIMPLE-KEYLOGGER/README.md

 Duration Input: The script asks for the duration (in seconds) during which it should log keystrokes.
 It then converts this input into an integer and runs the keylogger for that period.

 Listener Setup & Execution: A pynput.keyboard.Listener is started in the background to capture keystrokes.
-The script uses a while loop (with a simple time.sleep(1)) to keep the program running until the specified duration has passed, after which the listener is stopped
+The script uses a while loop (with a simple time.sleep(1)) to keep the program running until the specified duration has passed, after which the listener is stopped.